koreo-dev/koreo.dev/docs/getting-started/quick-start.md

 :::

-The corresponding FunctionTest shows how we can validate the behavior of `stamp-deployment`.
+The corresponding FunctionTest shows how we can validate the behavior of `set-deployment-labels`.
 As before, we specify our `functionRef` and `inputs`.
 What's different this time is we also specify a `currentResource`.
 This lets us simulate the current state of the resource in the cluster.
 We don't need to include a full Deployment definition but rather just the parts relevant to our ResourceFunction.
-Our test case then validates the update to be applied to the resource with `expectResource`, in particular asserting that the `hello` label is present and has the correct value.
+Our test case then validates the update to be applied to the resource with `expectResource`, in particular asserting that the expected labels are present.

-Apply `stamp-deployment` to the cluster:
+Apply `set-deployment-labels` to the cluster:

 ```
-kubectl apply -f stamp-deployment.koreo
+kubectl apply -f set-deployment-labels.koreo
 ```

 Our ResourceFunction is now ready to be used.